Quaternary geology paleoenvironments volcanology tephrochronology

 While there are a number of defined projects available I am also completely open to students coming to me with their own ideas.
 Please contact me if you are interested.

 This excursion through the mountains and prairies of Alberta introduces students to the diverse geology and geomorphology of the region.
 The structure of rocks will be observed, fossils identified, and glacial deposits studied, in order to understand the geological processes that have occurred here over geologic time.
 Requires payment of additional student instructional support fees.
-Refer to the Fees Payment Guide in the University Regulations and Information for Students section of the Calendar.
+Refer to the Tuition and Fees page in the University Regulations section of the Calendar.
 Intended for students in their first or second year.
 Not available to students with previous credit in an EAS field school (EAS 234, 354, or 333).
 Prerequisite: One of EAS 100, 101, 201, 210 or SCI 100.
-[Faculty of Science]Winter Term 2021
+[Faculty of Science]Winter Term 2022